James Robert Mosse: Early life

-Captaincy
+Captaincy and death

 On 19 April 1783 he was confirmed in the rank of master and commander, rising to captain soon thereafter, and he served in the English Channel as captain of Wasp, a duty which continued until 1790, but whose proximity to England probably permitted more home leave than previously.
 A three-year gap in his service record possibly reflects a well-deserved break.
 His career then resumes in February 1793 as captain of Sandwich patrolling the sandbanks of the Thames at Nore.
 In 1797 he therefore became deeply embroiled in the Nore Mutiny and was part of the prosecution and execution of its ringleader Richard Parker, both of which took place on board Mosse’s ship.